2022 Solved: External Hard Drive Not Recognized After Unplugging - Qiling

 How to Recover Data from the External Hard Drive

-As soon as the hard drive is showing up again on your computer, go directly to download Qiling hard drive recovery software to export data from the hard drive to another safe location.
+As soon as the hard drive appears on your computer, download Qiling hard drive recovery software to export data from the hard drive to a safe location.

-Since the hard drive may have developed bad sectors or some other hardware issues after accidentally unplugging, you're recommended to do data recovery instead of data backup at this point.
-Qiling data recovery software can restore data from an SD card, memory card, SSD, USB flash drive, camcorder, hard drive, and other storage devices.
+Since the hard drive may have developed bad sectors or other hardware issues after being accidentally unplugged, it's recommended to do data recovery instead of data backup at this point.
+Qiling data recovery software can restore data from various storage devices, including an SD card, memory card, SSD, USB flash drive, camcorder, and hard drive.

-Download this external hard drive recovery software and restore your lost data.
+Download this external hard drive recovery software to restore your lost data.

 Step 1.
 Select file types and click "Next" to start